mebauer/nyc-311-street-flooding/README.md

 - What is the distribution of street flooding complaints by neighborhood, borough and citywide?
 - How have street flooding complaints changed over time?
 - What streets experience the most 311 street flooding complaints?
-- What days and weeks experienced the most street floodingn complaints?
+- What days and weeks experienced the most street flooding complaints?
 - What are the average and median response hours to 311 street flooding complaints?

 I've also included case studies from the neighborhoods of: